 Southdowns Pre-K Center unveils new inclusive playground

-BATON ROUGE - Southdown Pre-K Center's new, fully inclusive playground opens to the public Thursday morning, becoming the first school in the area to open a playground designed to serve children of all abilities.
+BATON ROUGE - Southdown Pre-K Center's new, fully inclusive playground opened Thursday morning, becoming the first school in the area to open a playground designed to serve children of all abilities.

 School leaders said the project was created to ensure every student can participate in recess without physical or social barriers.
 Unlike traditional playgrounds that often include stairs and mulch, the new space features wide ramps, smooth ground coverings and ground-level play components.